Neuse River: History

 For thousands of years before the Europeans arrived, different civilizations of indigenous peoples lived along the river.
 Many artifacts found along its banks have been traced to ancient prehistoric Native American settlements.
 Archaeological studies have shown waves of habitation.

 The river has one of the three oldest surviving English-applied placenames in the U.S. Explorers named the Neuse River after the American Indian tribe known as Neusiok, with whom the early Raleigh expeditions made contact.
-They also identified the region as the "Neusick".
+They also identified the region as the "Neusiok".
 Two English captains, Arthur Barlowe and Phillip Amadas, were commissioned by Sir Walter Raleigh in 1584 to explore the New World.
-They landed on North Carolina's coast July 2, 1584 to begin their research.
-In their 1585 report to Raleigh, they wrote favorably of the Indian population in "…the country Neusiok, situated upon a goodly river called Neuse…", as it was called by the local population.
+They landed on North Carolina's coast July 2, 1584, to begin their research.
+In their 1585 report to Raleigh, they wrote favorably of the Indian population in "… the country Neusiok, situated upon a goodly river called Neuse …", as it was called by the local population.

 In 1865 during the American Civil War, the Confederates burned one of the last ironclad warships which they had built, the Ram Neuse, to prevent its capture by Union troops.
 The level of the river had fallen so that it prevented the ship from passing downriver.
 Nearly a century later, during another period of historically low water, the remains of the ship were discovered.
 It was raised in 1963.
-Later the ship was installed beside the river at the Governor Caswell Memorial in Kinston.
+Later, the ship was installed beside the river at the Governor Caswell Memorial in Kinston.

 William Larry Stewart II, a.k.a.
 Billy Stewart (March 24, 1937 – January 17, 1970), an American rhythm and blues singer and pianist, died in a broad-daylight car accident in January 1970, just two months prior to his 33rd birthday.
 The accident happened when the Ford Thunderbird that Stewart was driving approached a bridge across the Neuse River near Smithfield, North Carolina.
 His car left the highway, ran along the median strip at a slight angle to the highway, struck the bridge abutment, and then plunged into the river, killing Stewart and his three passengers instantly.

 The low-head Quaker Neck Dam was built in 1952 at Neuse River kilometer 225 to impound cooling water for a steam electric plant.
 A fish ladder was included.
 The dam was removed in May 1998, opening up access for anadromous fish to 127 km of the mainstem Neuse River.